-Mom and Dad were the ones who were pained to hand over their keys to you when you were a teenager, so having to worry about them driving is a major role reversal that can be devastating.
+Dad and Mom were the ones who were pained to hand over their keys to you when you were a teenager, so having to worry about them driving is a major role reversal that can be devastating.
 But it’s all part of the senior care of our parents.

 Taking away someone’s freedom on the road is challenging, but it’s better than some of the consequences that can occur if you don’t.

-Do you have any experience with elderly drivers?
-We’d love to hear your comments below.
+Do you have any experience with elderly drivers taking driving tests?
+We’d like to hear your stories in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.